CarlosCorreia39/PIS_RPA/README.md

 >
 >s9.
 Robot: Send an email message to the IT Manager specifying how many and which documents have already been successfully inserted into the system and how many and >which have failed.

 ### Spec.
-8: Specification based on Pseudocode
+5: Specification based on Pseudocode

-Soft Robot SICMAR:
+Soft Robot NICS:

 //1st: declaration of variables
 >